parse-server-modules/parse-files-utils/README.md

 * `masterKey`: Parse master key.
 * `serverURL`: The URL for the Parse server (default: http://api.parse.com/1).
 This is used to with `applicationId` and `masterKey` to get the schema and fetch all files/objects.
+* `renameFiles` (boolean): Whether or not to rename Parse hosted files.
+This removes the "tfss-" or legacy Parse filename prefix before saving with the new file adapter.
 * `renameInDatabase` (boolean): Whether or not to rename files in MongoDB.
 * `mongoURL`: MongoDB connection url.
 Direct access to the database is needed because Parse SDK doesn't allow direct writing to file fields.